mitanshu7/embed_arxiv_simpler/README.md

 ## Overview

-The Embed Arxiv (Simpler) is a tool designed to suggest relevant scientific articles based on the user's interests.
-This project involves downloading metadata from ArXiv, generating vector embeddings for the articles using an embedding model.
+This project involves downloading metadata from ArXiv and generating vector embeddings for the articles using an embedding model.

+Please find a copy of embeddings dataset on [HuggingFace](https://huggingface.co/datasets/bluuebunny/arxiv_abstract_embedding_mxbai_large_v1_milvus) generated using model [mxbai-embed-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1).

 ## Features